gi-no/blog_mean_stack/article3.en.md

 Input validation
 ==============
-For now, we can submit forms with empty question, empty answer.
+For now, we can submit a form with an empty question, or an empty answer.
 Let's validate inputs not to submit without filling the field.

 ![valication](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731160812.gif)